bobbicodes/menu/README.md

 Instead of displaying the images using browser technology which requires an entire computer, we could instead flash a microcontroller to display them.
 Besides eliminating the need for a dedicated computer/keyboard/mouse just for signage, it also has the advantage of booting up instantaneously since it no longer requires an operating system.
 This should then be followed by adding a system for updating the unit's firmware when you want to change the prices or reflect stock updates.

+A quick search for UHD 4k capable boards with HDMI found me this for the modest price of $13.50: https://www.aliexpress.us/item/3256802965790134.html

 ## Development

 You'll likely want to change the name from `shadow-reagent` to whatever your project is called.
 Here's where you need to do that: